gingerbreadboy/web-dev-guidelines/README.md

 ### `<meta name="viewport">` tag with width or initial-scale
 essential for browsers to read your media queries.
 Please include this at all times.

-### Document uses legible font sizes
+### Document doesn't use legible font sizes
 ___Note for designers:___
 avoid using font sizes smmaller than 12px if possible, as users needs to pinch the screen to zoom the screen on mobile which causes poor UX.
+60% of the pages' texts should have a font size of 12px and above.